adriarellano/adriarellano.github.io/_pages/projects.md

 "Historical Antecedents of Educational Policies and Practices Supporting Democratic Competences" [with Bryony Hoskins and Jan Germen Janmaat]

 #### Legacy of Racial Violence

+The LEGACY project seeks to address gaps in our understanding of the long-term effects of past racial violence on contemporary communities – particularly economic, political, and health inequalities between, as well as within, Black and white communities in the United States.
+Of equal importance, we are interested in understanding how communities mitigate the long-term effects of racial violence.

 <iframe src="https://adrianaarellano.github.io/lynch-map-redo-bbc-/" height="600" width="1000" style="border:none;"></iframe>